 Rivals: YAA Offensive Prospects @ LA Showcase

-Here are my Top offensive prospects from the YouAreAthlete (YAA) Los Angeles Showcase.
+Here are the top offensive prospects from the YouAreAthlete (YAA) Los Angeles Showcase.

 Quarterbacks

-There was great competition among the quarterback group.
+The quarterback competition was fierce.
 Earning the overall quarterback MVP was sophomore Anthony Barquinero (6-3, 200) from Oceanside High School.
-As a sophomore, Barquinero threw for 2046 yards and 27 touchdowns.
-He was the most consistent performer and accurate on his downfield passes.
+Barquinero threw for 2,046 yards and 27 touchdowns last season.
+He consistently performed well and was accurate with his downfield passes.

-The prospect I was most excited about was Mater Dei freshman quarterback Trevor Scott, who is only 15 years old.
-Scott (6-4, 205) has a cannon for an arm and made several deep throws that had the camp coaches in awe.
-While Scott may not see much time as a starter right now, he did get some pass attempts on varsity in his first season.
-Scott is a YAA returnee who won MVP in the Middle School group last year.
+I was particularly excited about Mater Dei freshman quarterback Trevor Scott.
+At just 15 years old, Scott (6-4, 205) has a cannon for an arm.
+He made several deep throws that left the camp coaches in awe.
+Although he may not start right now, he did get some varsity pass attempts last season.
+Scott is a YAA returnee and won MVP in the Middle School group last year.
 He has an offer from Sacramento State.

-Alexander Doucette (6-2, 175) was in the running for top quarterback, and he earned an invitation as one of the Top 5 quarterback MVPs.
+Alexander Doucette (6-2, 175) was also in the running for top quarterback.
+He earned an invitation as one of the Top 5 quarterback MVPs.
 The freshman from Chaparral High School was accurate with his passes in all zones.
-Doucette played JV as a freshman, and he is waiting in the wings behind Rivals 4-star recruit Dane Weber (2027).
+Doucette played JV as a freshman and is waiting behind Rivals 4-star recruit Dane Weber (2027).

 Receivers

-Junior Jaiden Combal (6-1, 180) was selected camp WR MVP, and he was my favorite after the early drills.
-Combal has the size and length to be a possession receiver.
+Junior Jaiden Combal (6-1, 180) was selected as the camp WR MVP.
+He was my favorite after the early drills.
+Combal has the size and length to be a solid possession receiver.
 He is physical and won several 50/50 balls with his strength.
 As a junior at Bishop Amat, he recorded 24 catches for 268 yards and two touchdowns.

 I disagreed with the coaches regarding the top receiver.
 I felt Brayden Edwards (5-11, 175) from Mater Dei was the top wideout.
-He won all his head-to-head matchups and then scored two touchdowns in the 7-on-7 drills.
-Edwards made every route and catch appear effortless.
-He didn’t see any time for a stacked Mater Dei program, but he could turn out to be the top receiver recruit from the camp.
+He won all his head-to-head matchups and scored two touchdowns in the 7-on-7 drills.
+Edwards made every route and catch look effortless.
+He didn’t see much time for a stacked Mater Dei program, but he could emerge as the top receiver recruit from the camp.

-Sophomore Jeremy Bonhomme was a standout at the YouAreAthlete Los Angeles camp.
-He is a prospect I could see with multiple Power 5 offers by the end of his junior year.
-Bonhomme’s confidence matches his skillset.
-He has an offer from Arizona State.
+Sophomore Jeremy Bonhomme stood out at the YouAreAthlete Los Angeles camp.
+I can see him receiving multiple Power 5 offers by the end of his junior year.
+Bonhomme’s confidence matches his skill set.
+He already has an offer from Arizona State.

-Junior Robert Harris (6-4, 220) is a big, athletic prospect, and he showed his pass-catching skill set at the YAA Los Angeles Camp.
+Junior Robert Harris (6-4, 220) is a big, athletic prospect.
+He showcased his pass-catching skills at the YAA Los Angeles Camp.
 He has the hands of a receiver and the physical build of a tight end.
 Last year, he played for Paraclete High School in Lancaster.

 Running Backs

-Of all the positions at the showcase, the running backs are the hardest to gauge because they do not get to run the football.
-Still, it is easy to separate the top performers with the available drills.
+Running backs are tough to gauge at showcases since they don’t get to run the football.
+However, it’s easy to spot the top performers through available drills.

 Senior Damon Mitchell (6-1, 180) was the top performer.
-Mitchell gave 100 percent effort on every drill and rep. He finished his senior year with 1509 yards rushing and a 10.6 average with 17 rushing touchdowns.
+He gave 100 percent effort on every drill and rep. He finished his senior year with 1,509 rushing yards and a 10.6 average with 17 rushing touchdowns.
 Although he currently has no offers, he has the attributes of a productive college player.

 Freshman Mark Allen already tips the scales at 6-0, 205 pounds of muscle.
-He already has a Power 5 offer from the University of Southern California.
-Allen only had a few carries on varsity for powerhouse Mater Dei as a freshman, but there’s no doubt he will continue to accrue D1 offers.
+He has a Power 5 offer from the University of Southern California.
+Allen had only a few carries on varsity for powerhouse Mater Dei as a freshman, but he will likely continue to receive D1 offers.

 Offensive Line

 The top offensive lineman was junior Issaias Amaya (6-4, 315) from Dana Hills High School.
 Amaya was surprisingly nimble while thwarting the pass rush attempts of the defensive ends.
-He was always in the best position and used his large frame against both speed and power rushers.
+He consistently positioned himself well and used his large frame against both speed and power rushers.

-Freshman Cameron Bolds (6-1, 319) earned one of the five Offensive lineman MVP’s.
-Bolds says he can play anywhere along the offensive line and at defensive tackle, but he expects to play offensive guard at the next level.
+Freshman Cameron Bolds (6-1, 319) earned one of the five Offensive Lineman MVPs.
+Bolds claims he can play anywhere along the offensive line and at defensive tackle, but he expects to play offensive guard at the next level.

 Comments